auth0/laravel-auth0/.github/CONTRIBUTING.md

 -   _refactor:_ A code change that neither fixes a bug nor adds a feature
 -   _build:_ Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 -   _ci:_ Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
--   _style:_ Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+-   _style:_ Changes that do not affect the meaning of the code (white space, formatting, missing semi-colons, etc)
 -   _fix:_ A bug fix
 -   _security:_ A change that improves security
 -   _docs:_ Documentation only changes